magenbrot/icinga2slack/README.md

 "Add New Webhook to Workspace" and select the channel where you want the messages to show up.
 Remember the webhook URL for the next step.

+You can use the "icinga-logo.png" in the images-folder for your app to easily identify messages from Icinga2.

 ## SETUP ICINGA2

 Add Icinga2 notification commands: